BreadCircuses/Tech-Journal/README.md

 Now I remember having separate classes for logic and GUI in a simple rock-paper-scissors game I wrote recently.

-Monday, December 5th, 2016
+*Monday, December 5th, 2016*

 The greatest contemporary physicist according to a lay person (myself included) is Stephen Hawking because his name is the first/the only one that comes to mind.
 Theoretical physicists consider Edward Witten to be the best; Witten is the only physicist who received the Fields Medal.

 Before becoming a physicist Witten received a BA in history and worked as a journalist for a couple years.

-People with a background in humanities pursuing computer science, meet our role model!
-We can make it!
+People with a background in humanities pursuing computer science, he should be our role model!

-Sunday, December 4th, 2016
+*Sunday, December 4th, 2016*

 From Material Design, Typography: Dynamic type enables large type when the length of the text in a layout is unknown (wow, didn’t know that).

-Saturday, December 3rd, 2016
+*Saturday, December 3rd, 2016*

 Continuing w/Material Design Manual: turned out to be larger than I expected.
 Many of my vague intuitions are confirmed, yet many more things are unexpected and fascinating.